 He’d forgotten something in his distraction.
 Dammit!
 The chocolate.

 He dashed into a corner store to get a couple of bars; he felt like having one himself, cheer himself up a bit.
 The girl behind the counter asked him if he wanted a ticket for the Big One as well.

-There was a robin sitting on the bonus ball of the lottery logo.
+There was a robin sitting on the lottery logo.
 Pete nodded at the bird.